YDSS/algorithm_practice/doc/system_design/summary/db.md

 - data may be stale
 - update a document may cause many documents update, which is not suit for write-heavy application

+## optimization

+1. create index
+2. separate write with read
+3. partitioning and sharding